Trump Administration Blocks Shipment Of Illegal Execution Drugs

 States, desperate to obtain execution drugs, have turned to Harris a handful of times over the past several years.
 Each time, Harris convinces the states that the legal problems with the drugs he sells are solved; They’ve never actually been used in executions, but he’s made more than $100,000 from the sales.

-The FDA warned Texas, Arizona, and Nebraska that buying thiopental from Harris would be illegal, and that they would block the shipments if they tried it.
+In 2015, the FDA warned Texas, Arizona, and Nebraska that buying thiopental from Harris would be illegal, and that they would block the shipments if they tried it.

+In the letters, the FDA pointed to a 2012 injunction by a federal judge that forces the FDA to block illegal shipments of sodium thiopental.
+The ruling came about after the FDA, under President Obama, had allowed shipments of execution drugs into the country.

+Inmates sued the FDA, and Judge Richard Leon ruled the government had “a mandatory obligation … to refuse to admit the misbranded and unapproved drug, thiopental, into the United States.”
+The order also directed the FDA to stop “permitting the entry of, or releasing any future shipments of, foreign manufactured thiopental that appears to be misbranded or [an unapproved new drug].”
+The ruling was upheld by a federal appeals court in 2013.

+Despite the FDA's warning that doing so would be illegal, the states tried to import the drugs anyway.

 Harris shipped the drugs to Nebraska, Texas and Arizona last year.
-Nebraska’s shipment never left India; The state tried to get a refund but Harris refused.
+Nebraska’s shipment never left India; the state tried to get a refund, but Harris refused.
 Texas and Arizona’s shipments were seized at the airport by Customs and Border Patrol, under orders from the FDA.

 Since then, the states hired a former FDA investigator and a well-connected law firm to try to convince the federal government to allow the drugs into the country.